-The Cornea and External Diseases Center is dedicated to excellence in medical and surgical care of the complete spectrum of care of conditions involving the cornea and other structures at the front of the eye.
-This includes dystrophies, infections, corneal swelling, dry eyes and trauma.
+The Cornea and External Diseases Center is dedicated to excellence in the medical and surgical care of the complete spectrum of conditions involving the cornea and other structures at the front of the eye.
+This includes dystrophies, infections, corneal swelling, dry eyes, and trauma.

 A healthy cornea is pictured on the left while a cornea with corneal disease is pictured on the right.

 The Cornea Service offers comprehensive care in the diagnosis and treatment of conditions affecting the front of the eye that can cause redness, pain, and decreased vision.
 Treatment options include medications, lasers, and outpatient surgery.
 In the field of corneal surgery, the doctors at Carolina Eye Associates are leaders in DSEK (Descemet’s stripping with endothelial keratoplasty) surgery.
 This new procedure can be used for certain diseases where the innermost layers of the cornea are replaced instead of the whole cornea as in a corneal transplant.

 A corneal transplant, also known as a keratoplasty, is a surgical procedure that may restore a person’s vision after injury, genetic diseases, infection, scarring, or age-related changes.
 Cornea transplants replace part of your cornea with corneal tissue from a donor and can significantly improve vision and appearance.
 A number of conditions can be treated with a cornea transplant including cornea scarring, swelling of the cornea, corneal ulcers, and keratoconus.
 At Carolina Eye Associates, we perform partial corneal transplants, DMEK, DSEK, or DALK, as well as full-thickness penetrating keratoplasty.